 Display the advanced settings

-Look for the cookies you want to delete and click on 'OK'.
+Find the cookies you want to delete and click on "OK".
 You can also choose to delete all your cookies.

 Firefox

-In the Firefox menu, go to "Tools" and then "Options"
+In the Firefox menu, go to "Tools" then "Options"

 Internet Explorer

-Internet Explorer does not allow for case-by-case cookie management.
+Internet Explorer does not allow cookies to be managed on a case-by-case basis.
 To delete all your cookies:

-Check the "Cookies" box and then click on "Delete".
+Tick the "Cookies" box, then click on "Delete".

 Safari

-In the window that opened, go to the "Security" tab
+In the window that opens, go to the "Security" tab

-In the window that opened, find and select the cookies you want to delete, and click "Delete".
+In the window that opens, find and select the cookies you want to delete, and click on "Delete".

 Deactivation of third-party cookies